 At the end of the tour you will be scanned with two separate devices to check for radiation.
 Everyone in my group was cleared, but apparently, it does sometimes happen than an object might have come in contact with radioactive dust.
 If that happens, they’ll try to clean whatever item is tripping the sensor or, in a worse case scenario, confiscate it from you.
 My guide did tell me that she once had a tourist who sat on the ground, came in contact with radiation, and then had to ride back to Kiev without her pants!

 As a final note, I was a bit concerned by the cavalier attitude some people take on Chernobyl tours.
 Many tour minibuses are decorated with cartoon-like radiation symbols, souvenir T-shirts are sold from a vending machine at lunch, and I saw many people taking selfies.
 Our entire tour even began with the song “Radioactive” by Imagine Dragons blasting out of the speakers.
 I suppose this is part of the new “dark tourism” trend.

-Parts of it seemed more than a little macabre.
+Still, parts of the Chernobyl tour seemed more than a little macabre.
 The Chernobyl accident was an incredibly tragic and painful incident.
 Thousands of people — probably tens of thousands of people — died fighting to contain the reactor and from radiation during the clean-up process.
 Many more continue to suffer from illnesses associated with radiation poisoning.

 All of which is to say that, while I think a visit to Chernobyl is fascinating and well worth it, I also think it is important to do so respectfully given the seriousness of the tragedy which it represents.

 Though expensive, I thought that taking a tour of Chernobyl and Pripyat was one of the more fascinating experiences I’ve had in Europe.
 You really come face to face with the haunting reality of the accident, in a very visual and graphic way.
-If you’re already in Kiev, which is a wonderful city to visit anyway, I would strongly suggest going to visit Chernobyl.
+If you’re already in Kiev, which is a wonderful city to visit anyway, I would strongly suggest visiting Chernobyl.